Emergence of the Unconventional Type-II Nambu-Goldstone Modes with Topological Origin in Bose Superfluids

-{\emph{Conclusion}}.--We have predicted an unconventional type-II NG mode which is quadratically dispersed and obtained at critical region of emergent topological transition in the mixed $s$ and $p$ band Bose superfluids.
-This new type-II NG modes cannot be interpreted with the symmetry-based argument, but are linked to the emergent topological transition on a projection complex order-parameter space, rendering a new universal mechanism for the NG modes.
-The unconventional type-II NG modes predicted here rely on both symmetry-breaking and topological transition, which intrinsically bridges the classification of quantum matter through Landau symmetry-breaking paradigm and topological theory, and may open up a new direction in this field.
+\emph{Conclusion}.--We have predicted an unconventional type-II NG mode which emerges at a critical region of emergent topological transition in the mixed $s$ and $p$ band Bose superfluids.
+The emergence of the new type-II NG mode is beyond the symmetry-breaking mechanism, but has a new universal mechanism interpreted by the topological transition on a projective complex order-parameter space, i.e., the order-parameter projection topology on top of spontaneous symmetry breaking.
+The OPPT defined in the degenerate space generated by broken symmetries is conceptually different from the conventional topological phases~\cite{hasan2010colloquium}, including the topological superconductor~\cite{qi2011topological} in which the topology and symmetry-breaking order coexist but are independent concepts ~\cite{suplementary}.
+In comparison, the unconventional type-II NG mode and its underlying topological mechanism predicted here provide a paradigm intrinsically bridging the classification of quantum matter through Landau symmetry-breaking theory and topological theory, and may open up a new direction in this field.

-{\emph{Acknowledgements}}.-- The authors are indebted to Lin Zhang, Xiaopeng Li, Daisuke Takahashi, Wei Yi, Chao Gao and Zehan Li for helpful discussion.
-This work is supported by the National Postdoctoral Program for Innovative Talents of China under Grant No. BX201700156 and the National Natural Science Foundation of China (Grant No. 11904228, No. 11804221, No. 11674301, No. 11761161003, No. 11825401, and No. 11921005), the National Key R$\&$D Program of China (2016YFA0301604), the Strategic Priority Research Program of Chinese Academy of Science (Grant No. XDB28000000), the Shanghai Talent Program and the Science and Technology Commission of Shanghai Municipality (Grants No.16DZ2260200), the AFOSR Grant No. FA9550-16-1-0006 , the MURI-ARO Grant No. W911NF17-1-0323 and the Overseas Scholar Collaborative Program of NSF of China No. 11429402 sponsored by Peking University.
+\emph{Acknowledgements}.-- The authors are indebted to Lin Zhang, Xiaopeng Li, Daisuke Takahashi, Wei Yi, Chao Gao and Zehan Li for helpful discussion.
+This work is supported by the National Postdoctoral Program for Innovative Talents of China under Grant No. BX201700156 and the National Natural Science Foundation of China (Grant No. 11825401, No. 11904228, No. 11804221, No. 11761161003, and No. 11921005), the National Key R$\&$D Program of China (2016YFA0301604), the Strategic Priority Research Program of Chinese Academy of Science (Grant No. XDB28000000), the Shanghai Talent Program and the Science and Technology Commission of Shanghai Municipality (Grants No.16DZ2260200), AFOSR Grant No. FA9550-16-1-0006, MURI-ARO Grant No. W911NF-17-1-0323 through UC Santa Barbara, and Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX01), and by the Open Project of Shenzhen Institute of Quantum Science and Engineering (Grant No. SIQSE202003).

 \begin{widetext}